-When used in a TB sensing measurement exchange (see 11.55.1.5.2 (TB sensing measurement exchange) and Figure 9-75m (STA Info field format in a Sensing NDP Announcement frame if the AID11 subfield is less than 2008 and if the frame is sent in a TB sensing measurement exchange)), if the bandwidth of the PPDU carrying the NDP Announcement frame is less than or equal to 160 MHz,
+When used in a TB sensing measurement exchange (see 11.55.1.5.2 (TB sensing measurement exchange) and Figure 9-75m (STA Info field format in a Sensing NDP Announcement frame if the AID11 subfield is less than 2008 and if the frame is sent in a TB sensing measurement exchange)),

-— the SI2SR NSTS and SI2SR Rep fields are used to indicate the HE-LTF configuration (see 27.3.19.1 (HE Ranging NDP)) of the SI2SR NDP that follows, and

-— the SI2SR Rep field is set to the number of HE-LTF repetitions of the corresponding HE Ranging NDP minus 1 (see 27.3.19.1 (HE Ranging NDP)).
+— if the bandwidth of the PPDU carrying the NDP Announcement frame is less than or equal to 160 MHz, the SI2SR NSTS and SI2SR Rep fields are used to indicate the HE-LTF configuration (see 27.3.19.1 (HE Ranging NDP)) of the SI2SR NDP that follows, and the SI2SR Rep field is set to the number of HE-LTF repetitions of the corresponding HE Ranging NDP minus 1 (see 27.3.19.1 (HE Ranging NDP)).
 If the SI2SR Rep is equal to 0, then there is no HE-LTF repetition in the SI2SR NDP.

-When used in a TB sensing measurement exchange (see 11.55.1.5.2 (TB sensing measurement exchange) and Figure 9-75m (STA Info field format in a Sensing NDP Announcement frame if the AID11 subfield is less than 2008 and if the frame is sent in a TB sensing measurement exchange)), if the bandwidth of the PPDU carrying the NDP Announcement frame is equal to 320 MHz,

-— the SI2SR NSTS field is used to indicate the number of spatial streams in the SI2SR NDP that follows, and

-— the SI2SR Rep field is reserved.
+— if the bandwidth of the PPDU carrying the NDP Announcement frame is equal to 320 MHz, the SI2SR NSTS field and SI2SR Rep fields are used to indicate the EHT-LF configuretaion (see 36.3.4.1 (EHT Ranging NDP)) of the SI2SR NDP that follows, and the SI2SR Rep field is set the number of EHT-LTF Repetitions of the corresponding EHT Ranging NDP minus 1 (36.3.4.1 (EHT Ranging NDP)).
+If the SI2SR Rep is equal to 0, then there is no EHT-LTF repetitions in the SI2SR NDP.

 Instructions to the editor: please make the following changes to paragraphs from P32L48 to P32L65 in the subclause 9.3.1.19.5 Sensing NDP Announcement frame format in D3.0 as shown below:

-When used in a non-TB sensing measurement exchange (see 11.55.1.5.3 (Non-TB sensing measurement exchange) and Figure 9-75l (STA Info field format in a Sensing NDP Announcement frame if the AID11 subfield is less than 2008 and if the frame is sent in a non-TB sensing measurement exchange)), if the bandwidth of the PPDU carrying the NDP Announcement frame is less than or equal to 160 MHz,
+When used in a non-TB sensing measurement exchange (see 11.55.1.5.3 (Non-TB sensing measurement exchange) and Figure 9-75l (STA Info field format in a Sensing NDP Announcement frame if the AID11 subfield is less than 2008 and if the frame is sent in a non-TB sensing measurement exchange)),

-— the SI2SR NSTS and SI2SR Rep fields are used to indicate the HE-LTF configuration (see 27.3.19.1 (HE Ranging NDP)) of the SI2SR NDP that follows,

-— the SR2SI NSTS and SR2SI Rep fields indicate the HE-LTF configuration of the SR2SI NDP sent in response by the AP (i.e., sensing responder), and

-— the SR2SI Rep and SI2SR Rep fields are set to the number of HE-LTF repetitions of the corresponding HE Ranging NDP minus 1 (see 27.3.19.1 (HE Ranging NDP)).
+— if the bandwidth of the PPDU carrying the NDP Announcement frame is less than or equal to 160 MHz, the SI2SR NSTS and SI2SR Rep fields are used to indicate the HE-LTF configuration (see 27.3.19.1 (HE Ranging NDP)) of the SI2SR NDP that follows, the SR2SI NSTS and SR2SI Rep fields indicate the HE-LTF configuration of the SR2SI NDP sent in response by the AP (i.e., sensing responder), and the SR2SI Rep and SI2SR Rep fields are set to the number of HE-LTF repetitions of the corresponding HE Ranging NDP minus 1 (see 27.3.19.1 (HE Ranging NDP)).
 If the SI2SR Rep and SR2SI Rep are equal to 0, then there is no HE-LTF repetition in the SI2SR NDP and SR2SI NDP that follows, respectively.

+— if the bandwidth of the PPDU carrying the NDP Announcement frame is equal to 320 MHz, the SI2SR NSTS and SI2SR Rep fields are used to indicate the EHT-LTF configuration (see 36.3.4.1 (EHT Ranging NDP)) of the SI2SR NDP that follows, the SR2SI NSTS and SR2SI Rep fields indicate the EHT-LTF configuration of the SR2SI NDP sent in response by the AP (i.e., sensing responder), and the SR2SI Rep and SI2SR Rep fields are set to the number of EHT-LTF repetitions of the corresponding EHT Ranging NDP minus 1 (see 36.3.4.1 (EHT Ranging NDP)).
+If the SI2SR Rep and SR2SI Rep are equal to 0, then there is no EHT-LTF repetition in the SI2SR NDP and SR2SI NDP that follows, respectively.

 CID 4200